cult-of-coders/quantum-framework/docs/plugins.md

 });
 ```

-It will automatically emit events:
+All fields are optional.
+If you just want to use the events from any of them just pass true or any value excepting a function.

+Events are like this:
-"name.before.insert" passing the a simple eventObject hash containing userId and doc.
+"collectionName.before.insert" passing the a simple eventObject:
+- userId - Who did the action
+- doc - The current state of the document being filtered and updated.

 You can easily listen to this events:
 For example you may want to send an email after a post is inserted.

 ```
-QF.on('post.after.insert', function (event) { ... });
+QF.on('post.after.insert', function (event) { sendEmailTo(event.userId, {post: event.doc});
 ```

 Collection Exposure Plugin